rohitrango/FireANTs/README.md

 ## Citation

-If you use FireANTs in your research, please cite the following paper:
+If you use FireANTs in your research, please cite the following papers:

 ```
 @article{jena2024fireants,